IBM-Blockchain-Archive/ibm-blockchain.github.io/_pages/01_Prepare & Setup.md

 ## Setup a cluster

 Now, we will use those CLIs and plugins to create a cluster on the IBM Container Service.
 Use these steps to setup a cluster named ___blockchain___ on IBM Container Service.
+For more information about how to use the [bluemix cli](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_cli).

 ### 5. Point Bluemix CLI to production API